Zygor’s Guide for the Win

 (You’re also reminded to grab the flypoints and when to set your hearthstone.)

 Is the path faster than that of any other guide?
-I can’t really answer that, not having played through all of them to 90.
+I can’t really answer that, not having played through all of them to 90 or 100.
 We don’t see any need to try the others and you will certainly move at a very fast pace.
 You will never wonder about where to go and what to do next.
 Zygor‘s avoids the time wasting quests, as well.

 Overall, we’ve found it easy to use and we can just go boom, boom, boom through the quests.
 Very nice.